| Firebird Documentation Index → Firebird 2.5 Language Ref. Update → Operators and predicates → NULL literals allowed as operands |

 they were previously taboo.
 Here too, there is no practical benefit to enjoy, but the

-situation is a little more complicated in that predicates with NULL
+situation is a little more complicated in that predicates with NULLs do

 Firebird Null Guide, section Predicates.